Canada Tourist Visa

 What happens if my visa is refused?

-You will receive a refusal letter explaining the reasons.
-You can reapply with improved documentation addressing the issues, or request your GCMS notes through an Access to Information request to understand the detailed reasons.
-There is no formal appeal process for visitor visa refusals.
+You will receive a letter explaining the reasons.
+You can reapply with improved documentation addressing the concerns.
+There is no formal appeal, but you can request your file through Access to Information to understand the detailed reasons.

 Sources